grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	> **Note 1:** If you are wondering why VungleSDK does not have a placeholder, it does not need it.
 All possible calls to this assembly are 'brokered' through VungleSDKProxy, so we don't need a placeholder dll for this.

 	> **Note 2:** That is it, we have now configured all our plugin references.
-If you want more details around these plugin import settings, Unity's documentation has a [good overview of the import settings](http://docs.unity3d.com/Manual/windowsstore-plugins.html).
+If you want more details around these plugin import settings, Unity's documentation has a good overview of the [import settings](http://docs.unity3d.com/Manual/windowsstore-plugins.html).

 1. By adding the Vungle plugin to our Unity project we have changed what Unity needs to compile, so before we go further, we should **Build** within Unity like we did on our first task.
-By default, we would let Unity target the same folder we used earlier.
+Most of the time, when rebuilding, we  let Unity target the same folder we used earlier.
 What Unity would do here is update our C# projects (**Assembly-CSharp** and **Assembly-CSharp-firstpass**) and rebuild the game with all scripts and the new assets.
 It will however **not** update our UWP project, because once Unity outputs it once, it does not override the .csproj, the XAML and C# files, etc. Of course this is a problem, as we need for our project to have the new references (_to VungleSDK.winmd_).
 To get around this hiccup, we can do one of two options:

-	- Since we had not made any changes to the project exported by Unity, we can just build to a different folder, and have it create a new project we use.
+	- Since we had not made any changes to the project exported by Unity, we can just build to a different folder, and have it create a new project for us to use.

-	- We can edit the _unityoverwrite.txt_ file in our previously exported folder (Task1) and delete the line that has Tanks.csproj.
+	- We can edit the _unityoverwrite.txt_ file in our previously exported folder (Win10Solution if you used default name) and delete the line that has Tanks.csproj.
 The line looks like the one below (though your hash will be different).
 Again you should delete it and save your _unityoverwrite.txt_ file.
+By us deleting this line, Unity will know to override it next time we Build.

 		````
 		Tanks\Tanks.csproj: 49CB64084B043D447B36B13D5F2CF44D
 		````

 1. Now we can **Build** and Unity will overwrite the .csproj and include our new references.
-Of course, in the real-world if you had modified .csproj by adding more files or changing other settings you would have to merge it.
+Of course, in the real-world if you had modified Tanks.csproj by adding more files or changing other settings you would have to merge it.
 The file is xml, so it is easy to compare and merge.

-1. After Unity re-exports, confirm the new _Tanks.csproj_ has a reference to **VungleSDK** and **VungleSDKProxy**; if that looks right, rebuild all just to ensure it is all working correctly.
+1. After Unity builds, confirm the new _Tanks.csproj_ has a reference to **VungleSDK** and **VungleSDKProxy**; if that looks right, rebuild all just to ensure it is all working correctly.

 1. Now that we have our references configured within Unity and have recompiled, we can call the code to show the ads.
 Let's go back to Visual Studio.

-1. To save you a little typing time (and since the logic is simple and not critical to Windows integration, the code is written, but excluded via a `#if USE_VUNGLE_ADS` pre-processors.
-Go to the top of the **GameManager.cs** file, and uncomment out the `#define USE_VUNGLE_ADS` line.
+1. To save you a little typing time (and since the logic is simple and not critical to Windows integration, the code is written, but excluded via a `#if USE_VUNGLE_ADS` pre-processor.
+Go to the top of the **GameManager.cs** file, and uncomment out the `#define USE_VUNGLE_ADS` line and let's now review how Vungle is getting called.

-1. Let's now review how Vungle is getting called.
-In the **Start** function,  we initialize Vungle and subscribe to adCompleted event.
+1. In the **Start** function,  we initialize Vungle and subscribe to adCompleted event.

 	````C#
 	Vungle.init("com.prime31.Vungle", "vungleTest", "vungleTest");
 	Vungle.onAdFinishedEvent += OnAdFinished;
 	````

-1. Then, within **OnAdFinished**, we call **OnAdCompleted()**.
+1. Then, within **OnAdFinished** event handler, we call **OnAdCompleted()**.

 1. Within **OnAdCompleted** we will reset the volume (since game background music gets muted prior to playing the ads).
 This **OnAdCompleted** event is worth looking at because it demonstrates using **UnityEngine.WSA.Application.InvokeOnAppThread()** to unmute the background music.